danthelion/cloudbuild-terraform-lab/README.md

 ```

 4. Head over to your projects GCP console and verify that the resources have been created.
 You should see a new BigQuery
-   dataset and a table under it.
+   dataset, and a table under it.

 ## Task 5 - Change your environment configuration in a feature branch.